orbas1/Nodejs-Fixnado/update_docs/1.50/backend_updates/api_changes.md

 - Clients making cross-origin requests must ensure their origin appears in the central allowlist; partner onboarding runbooks have been updated to capture the new requirement.
 - Excessive request bursts now receive HTTP 429 responses including a `retryAfterSeconds` hint, providing predictable behaviour for SDK backoff implementations.

+## API Versioning & Readiness
+- All REST controllers are now exposed under a versioned `/api/v1` namespace while retaining the legacy `/api` mount as a compatibility bridge; SDKs and documentation should begin referencing the versioned paths for forward compatibility.
+- `/readyz` joins `/healthz` as a first-class operational endpoint, reporting readiness for the database, background jobs, and HTTP server so deploy pipelines can block traffic until the service is fully initialised.
+- `/healthz` responses now embed readiness telemetry, giving observability systems a single payload covering both latency diagnostics and component readiness states.

 ## Panel & Storefront Endpoints
 - `/api/panel/provider/dashboard` now returns enhanced payloads including `trust`, `reviews.summary.band`, and `marketplace.deals` keyed to platform commission settings; consumers should surface the new analytics fields for richer operator insights.
 - `/api/business-fronts/:slug` outputs consolidated spend, programme, and escalation telemetry in addition to legacy hero/testimonial content—frontends must handle the expanded object to present finance and trust metrics.